mitchfen/Debian-setup-script/README.md

 * Clones and compiles [i3-gaps](https://github.com/Airblader/i3) from source since it is not currently available through the Debian apt repositories.
 * Clones my dotfiles and moves them to the correct directories

-I plan to update the script to detect the distribution and alter the apt-get commands such that it is compatible with Linux Mint and Ubuntu as well.
+TODO:
+ * Need to do error checking and be able to deal with failures
+ * Need mechanism to detect Debian derivatives and make appropriate changes
+ * Could potentially change script to be distro agnostic and work with Manjaro too

 Inspired by [LARBS](https://github.com/lukesmithxyz/larbs)